Aryanism and Religion

 “God helps only those who are prepared and determined to help themselves.” – Adolf Hitler

 Religion can emphasize reliance on external power or reliance on our own power.
-Non-Aryans consider faith an adequate substitute for action.
-Aryans consider faith the greatest motivator towards action.
-While the goal must not be mundane, effort towards it must be rooted in mundane action rather than passive anticipation of divine intervention.
-Superstition or any kind of fear of higher-order powers have no place in Aryan religion.
+Aryans consider faith not a substitute for action, but rather the greatest motivator towards action.
+While our goal must not be mundane, our effort towards it must be rooted in mundane action rather than passive expectancy of divine intercession or any other kind of effortless miracle.
+Superstition, fatalism or any kind of fear of or resignation to higher-order powers have no place in Aryan religion.
+Any religion which offers its followers excuses for inaction is unacceptable to us.

 Community